 It was perfection.

 It’s moments like these where I truly deeply madly love my job.
-So much joy, emotion and gratefulness.
+So much joy, emotion, and gratefulness.
 I got to be a part of an incredible moment in someone’s life and it’s a seriously wonderful feeling.
 My job can be quite difficult at times, but it’s slivers of time like these where I feel nothing but gratitude.
-Here’s to experiencing more downtown Austin proposal!
+Here’s to experiencing more downtown Austin proposals!